Estimated reading time: 3 mins

-It’s a process where a manager (or specialist) analyzes and evaluates an employee’s work behaviors, by comparing them with pre-agreed standards/targets, documents the results of the analysis, and then uses the results to provide feedback to the employee to identify improvements, and why they are required.
-They’re also used to determine what training is required by an employee, and if they’re suitable for promotion, demotion, retention, or to be fired.
+It’s a process where a manager (or specialist appraiser) analyzes and evaluates an employee’s work behaviors, by comparing them with pre-agreed standards/targets, documents the results of the analysis, and then uses the results to provide feedback to the employee to identify improvements, and why they are required.
+They’re also used to determine what training is required by an employee, and if they’re suitable for promotion, demotion, retention, or to be fired (hopefully not!)

 A performance appraisal is a review, and discussion, of an employee’s performance of duties and responsibilities, as assigned to them in their job specification and previous appraisals.
 The appraisal is based on results measured by the employee in their job.
 It is NOT intended to appraise the employee’s personality characteristics.